ZacharySoo01/I320D_AppliedML_Project/README.md

 # Microbusiness Density Prediction Model

 ## Overview
 This project involves a machine learning model designed to predict the density of microbusinesses in various geographic regions based on a set of features.
 The model leverages Principal Component Analysis (PCA) to reduce the dimensionality of the dataset while capturing the most significant variance in the data.
-This repository contains the necessary files and instructions to run the model demonstration through a Streamlit web application.
+This repository contains the necessary files and instructions to run the model demonstration through a Gradio web application.

 ## Project Goal
 The primary goal of this project is to provide stakeholders and interested parties with insights into factors influencing microbusiness densities, thereby aiding in decision-making processes related to economic development, urban planning, and resource allocation.